LycanDev/MVP_pattern/README.md

 interface LoginView
 ```

-The LoginActivity will implement the LoginView interface which provides all methods that will be used for comunication between the view and the presenter, like show the login errors for example.
+The LoginActivity will implement the LoginView interface which provides all methods that will be used for communication between the view and the presenter, like show the login errors for example.

 ```
 public class LoginActivity extends AppCompatActivity implements LoginView{